Nevenall/ghosting-the-edge/docs/design.markdown

 ## fork and write would probably be way easier as an npm package.

 except for the tasks and problem matcher actions.

+# TODO

+- can remove gulp-shell and just use child_processes.exec to execute the shell commands.
+- maybe switch to remarkjs have to recreate our extentions but might be a cleaner structure.
+- can also expand the special terms to use /term/ for some things